The following Argument has been submitted for the Viewpoint above.

 wb_incandescent

-It is prohibitively expensive, especially given the U.S.'s already significant debt
+It is prohibitively expensive, especially considering the U.S.'s already substantial debt

 error

-The claim that Medicare for All (M4A) is prohibitively expensive is a myth.
+The claim that Medicare for All is prohibitively expensive is a common myth.
 Consider these two scenarios:

-• For those with employer-sponsored insurance: The funds that employers currently allocate for healthcare coverage would be redirected to individuals.
+• For those with employer-sponsored insurance: The funds employers currently spend on healthcare would be redirected to employees, who would already be covered under M4A.
 These individuals would pay a portion of this amount as healthcare tax.
 (Many overlook that the new healthcare tax would replace the existing employer contributions for healthcare coverage.)

 • For those currently uninsured: Due to economies of scale and reduced administrative costs, M4A can save a significant amount of money.
-This savings would be more than sufficient to cover uninsured individuals, potentially preventing tens of thousands of deaths each year.
+This savings would be more than sufficient to cover uninsured individuals.

-On this note, the US currently spends roughly twice as much per capita on healthcare as any other developed country.
-We can achieve a lot with this substantial expenditure without needing to increase it.
+The U.S. currently spends roughly twice as much per capita on healthcare as any other developed country.
+We can fund M4A with this substantial expenditure without needing to increase it.

 {{story_help_text}}